B.Sc (Hons), MSc

 I am currently in my final year of clinical psychology training.
 I am on specialist placement with the ATTACH team in Oxford, working with young people and families who are having difficulties to do with the impact of living away from their birth parents, including those living in foster care, kinship care, or in adoptive families.
 This is a specialist team in the field of attachment theory and the impact of abuse and neglect.

-This year will include clinical placements in older people and intellectual disability services alongside teaching in these areas.
-In the last two years I have completed four core placements:
+In the last two years I have completed four core training placements:

 - New Horizons in Slough, Adult CMHT